Numigi/odoo-entertainment-addons/recording_external_revenue/README.rst

 Queue Jobs
 ~~~~~~~~~~
-The conversion from raw entries is done using queue jobs.
+The conversion is done using queue jobs.

 One job is created per revenue.